the-other-mariana/covid-dashboard/DevelopmentLog.md

  - Visualization 3:
 Added the data needed as a json for visualization 3.
 Created a basic pie chart for the data that updates according to the current gender choice with the death rates of the selected gender group.

+## 06-2-2021

+ - Visualization 3:
+Added the labels of the pie chart detailing what the slice represents and the real value of it.